 Disposable nappies £700 -£800 per child.

-Also remember that cloth nappies can often be used again on siblings, leading to greater savings.
+Also remember that cloth nappies can often be used again on siblings, or can be sold on, leading to greater savings.

 - Less impact of the environment